jeeyonkang/Supreme-Court-Dataset-Extended/README.md

 - `adv-side-inferred`: This field is set to `False` for all cases in the current version of the script, due to the lack of information on how sides are inferred.
 Convokit documentation mentions that documentation on the heuristics is forthcoming.

-- `votes-side`: If the win-side of a case is 2.0, we assume the vote was equally divided and we cannot infer which side the justice voted for.
+- `votes-side`: Per the convokit documentation, this dictionary denotes whether each justice voted for the petitioning party.
+This is derived from the `win_side` and `votes_detail` information.
+If the `win_side` of a case is 2.0(according to the [Scdb documentation](http://scdb.wustl.edu/documentation.php?var=partyWinning), this means that a justice's "favorable disposition for petitioning party (is) unclear"), we assume the vote was equally divided and we cannot infer which side the justice voted for.
 We provide -1.0 in this case.

 - Though they are in the `sample.jsonl` file provided in the "Case information" section of the Convokit documentation, the `"is_eq_divided"` and `"known_respondent_adv"` fields are no longer provided in this script.
 This is per the most recent Convokit documentation.